westongcooper/meteor-stylus-multi/README.md

 ## Credit

 Thanks to @jenius and @corysimmons for their work on Axis & Rupture and Jeet, respectively.
+Thanks to @cryptoquick the author of stylus-multi of which this is a fork of.

-This project was forked from [Dave Gonzalez's fork](https://github.com/davegonzalez/stylus-jeet) of [stylus-latest](https://github.com/sbking/meteor-stylus-latest/).
+This project was forked from [Hunter Trujillo's fork](https://github.com/furrio/meteor-stylus-multi) of [Dave Gonzalez's fork](https://github.com/davegonzalez/stylus-jeet) of [stylus-latest](https://github.com/sbking/meteor-stylus-latest/).

 ## Opinions

-Developers are an opinionated bunch, but seriously, it's really nice to get framework-proprietary classes out of your templates.
+Stylus is best CSS preprocessor.

-Also, Stylus is best CSS preprocessor.
+PostCSS is dope.